JuanMPaola/FullStack-Challenge-Patient-Registration/README.md

             ├── pages/                     # PatientsPage, PatientProfilePage, LoginPage
             └── types/                     # TypeScript interfaces

+## Document Storage

+Document photos are uploaded directly to Cloudflare R2, an S3-compatible object storage service.
+Files are never stored on the server — they go from memory directly to R2 via the AWS SDK, and the resulting public URL is saved to the database.
+This ensures the application is stateless and scales horizontally without shared file system concerns.

 ## SMS Notifications

 SMS support is built and ready.
 To activate within 2 months: